 Inmates may spend an average of 14 hours per day in the dayroom or at recreation.

-Inmates are normally allowed to read books that are exchanged in the housing units on a weekly basis.
-Available to them are books, magazines, and religious materials.
+Inmates are normally allowed to read books, magazines and religious materials exchanged in the housing units on a weekly basis.

-The St. Charles County Department of Corrections (SCCDOC) does have a complete law library available for inmates to use to research legal issues.
+The SCCDOC also has a complete law library available for inmates to research legal issues.

 Inmates are allowed one, 60-minute visit every other week.
 The day and time of their visit depends on the inmate’s housing and cell assignment.

 The maximum number of visitors is 4 per inmate and inmates must notify their visitors of visitation requirements.